 On March 20, 2023, the Company announced an additional grant agreement with the Ontario Together Fund ("OTF") of the Ministry of Economic Development, Job Creation and Trade (the "Grant").
 The Grant of \$840,000 is to cover 50% of the cost to further expand our capabilities and capacity for manufacturing specialized products relating to diagnostic testing for infectious diseases.
 The Government of Ontario is supporting the expansions at Microbix's three adjacent sites in Mississauga.
-An initial Grant disbursement, upon execution of the agreement, in the amount of \$504,000, was received on March 13, 2023.
-During the year \$38,117 of grant income was recognized.
-The remaining \$465,883 is in deferred revenues.
+An initial Grant disbursement, upon execution of the agreement, in the amount of \$504,000 was received on March 13, 2023.
+During fiscal 2024 \$402,162 of grant income was recognized.
+In addition, \$369,719 was recognized as a reduction to property, plant and equipment.
+At September 30,2024, other receivables include \$268,774 in grants receivable (September 30, 2023 - nil).
 The remaining \$336,000 of the grant will be paid upon project completion following a review of Eligible Project Expenditures incurred during the project.